Oromo expansion: Reprisals under Sarsa Dengel

-Forced to fight the Ottomans in the north of his Empire, Sarsa Dengel turned to curb the spread of the Oromo in the south in the 1570s.
+Forced to fight the Ottomans in the north of his empire, Sarsa Dengel turned to curb the spread of the Oromo in the south in the 1570s.
 The first mention of his actions is in his short Royal Chronicle, which states that he fought a force of Borana Oromo at Lake Zway under a luba named Ambissa.
 After the 1572 rains, the Oromo had taken Wej, and the Emperor gathered his forces from throughout Ethiopia to form an army at Gind Beret.
 From there, Sarsa Dengel headed south, where he found that the Oromo had also taken Maya.
 Despite the small size of his army, he was able to defeat the Oromo in the area, push them back to Fatagar, and capture a large number of cattle.
 Sarsa Dengel again learned in 1574 of Oromo incursions in Shewa and of the pillaging of cattle in lowland Zéma.
-The Emperor sent Azzaj Halibo with only 50 cavalry to the area, who forced the Oromo to flee and sent the heads of 80 Gallas to the Emperor as trophies.
-Sarsa Dengel was again forced to head north with his army to crush the Ottoman-backed Bahr Negus Yeshaq, but later returned to Wej in 1577-8 to fend off Oromo advances in the area.
+The Emperor sent Azzaj Halibo with only 50 cavalry to the area, who forced the Oromo to flee and sent the heads of 80 Oromos to the Emperor as trophies.
+Sarsa Dengel was again forced to head north with his army to crush the Ottoman-backed Bahr Negus Yeshaq, but later returned to Wej in 1577–1578 to fend off Oromo advances in the area.
 As a result of the battle in the Mojjo Valley (just east of modern Addis Ababa) against the Borana Oromo, corpses were strewn all over the surrounding countryside.
-The Emperor then fended off an attack in Dembiya by the Abati Oromo at a place called Weyne Deg'a.
+The Emperor then fended off an attack by the Abati Oromo near Bashilo River.
 As a result of the battle, according to Bahrey, less than ten Oromo survived.

-Birmajé (1578–1586)
+Birmajé Gadaa (1578–1586)

-Despite Sarsa Dengel's military campaigns, the Oromo expansion continued to spread northward during this time.
+Despite Sarsa Dengel's military campaigns, the Oromo expansion continued to spread west during this time.
 It was under luba Birmajé that the Oromo first began to use body-length ox-hide shields.
 The shields allowed the Oromo to resist arrows and therefore to defeat the Mayas.
 The Oromo often came into conflict with Daharagot, one of Sarsa Dengel's commanders, who was often successful.
 Nevertheless, during this time, the Oromo pillaged Ar'ine in Wej, killing Ethiopian couriers in the process.
-Further advances were made around Lake Tana, Dembiya, and (old) Damot, which was surrounded, and some of its inhabitants were enslaved.
+Further advances were then made in Damot, which was situated south of the Blue Nile, according to Bahrey the Boran clan surrounded the province "enslaved the men and carried off the livestock".
+According to Manuel de Almeida, many people from Damot then fled the province and settled north of the Blue Nile in Gojjam.
+A consequence of this move was that the term Damot was extended to include the area of southern Gojjam.
+Although it is unknown when exactly the move and the change of name occurred.